benallfree/vibe-starter/prompts.md

+# Prompt Log

+Each top-level bullet is a fresh chat session.
+Cursor 0.46.11, Claude Sonnet 3.7

 - [x] 5:30pm i want to make a 3d web game where someone skis down an endless hill. does the term "gnar gnar" refer only to snowboarding?
 - [x] 5:32pm make it go slower at first
   - when the game resets after crashing, it suddenly goes faster and the arrow keys no longer work